sarodepranav/Indian-Food-Classification-Android-App/README.md

-# Image-Classification-App-with-Custom-TensorFlow-Model
-Learn how to code your own neural network in Python, then deploy it in an Image Classification App using TensorFlow Lite.
+# Indian Food Image Classification App with VGG19 Model and TensorFlow Lite
+Android application to classify 50 types of Indian dishes trained using CNN and Transfer Learning.
+Developed using TensorFlow Lite and Android Studio.